beeware/toga/docs/reference/api/widgets/detailedlist.rst

         ]
     )

-If you want to customize the data keys used to provide data, you can do this by providing an ``accessors`` argument to the DetailedList when it is constructed.
+If you want to customize the keys used in the dictionary, you can do this by providing an ``accessors`` argument to the DetailedList when it is constructed.
-``accessors`` is a tuple, containing the attribute that will be used to provide the icon, title, and subtitle, respectively:
+``accessors`` is a tuple containing the attributes that will be used to provide the icon, title, and subtitle, respectively:

 .. code-block:: python